What are imperative verbs?

 An imperative verb is one that tells someone to do something, so that the sentence it is in becomes an order or command.
 For example in this sentence (a command, outlining an action that must be done):

 Imperative verbs are used in instruction manuals and recipes, for example:

 Children are introduced to imperative verbs (also known as "bossy verbs"!) in Year 2 grammar lessons.

-What are children taught about verb tenses at primary school?
+What are children taught about using imperatives at primary school?